Posterity Press

 The Power of Grammar

-Grammar tends to be one of those things that so easily gets overlooked.
-In the grand scheme of life, it seems to be such a minuscule part, and yet, all of language hinges off of grammar’s rules.
-Grammar controls words, and words control the world .
+Grammar tends to be one of those aspects of life that so easily gets overlooked.
+In the grand scheme of society, it seems to be such a minuscule part, and yet, all of language hinges on grammar’s rules.
+Grammar controls words, and words control the world.
 It is a powerful force, one that is not […]

 • Leave the Water Behind